-We had more candy than trick or treaters this year and having it sitting around the house could seriously sabotage the progress I’ve made towards my healthy living goals.
+This year we had way more candy than trick or treaters.
+Having it sitting around the house could seriously sabotage the progress I’ve made towards my healthy living goals.

 To make the party favors: